Risk score

 Labels

 Labels form another impact category.
-You can, based on your understanding of your APIs, assign a score between 0-10 to the labels.
-This score would apply to all the API Endpoint to which you apply this label.
+Based on your understanding of your APIs, you can assign a score between 0-10 to the labels.
+This score would apply to all the API endpoint where you apply this label.

 The impact score is calculated in the same way as the likelihood score.
 For more information, see Calculating likelihood score.